 From the junction at the pass we continued southbound toward Eagle Rock Vista.
 Having met a pair of out-of-breath backpackers on their way up, I was not looking forward to the return trip when we had to climb Brush Heap again.
 However, when we did come back, hiking northbound to the pass, it was not nearly as bad as the southbound hike from the car to the top.

-The trails drops down into a narrow, and extremely beautiful creek valley.
-In early November, when we were there, the light flooded in and illuminated the yellow leaves.After a little way the valley opens up and the tail crosses the creek before climbing to Eagle Rock Vista.
-I took a mental note that I want to camp here when I backpack the trail.
+The trail drops down into a narrow, and extremely beautiful creek valley.
+In early November, when we were there, the light floods in and

 From Eagle Rock Vista, we traced our steps back to my car on Forest Service Road 106, opting out of the spur trail to the top of Brush Heap.